802.11 Wireless Simulation and Anomaly Detection using HMM and UBM

 In our previous papers we utilized RADIUS authentication log data which contains session records of wireless stations connecting to APs.
-A preliminary analysis on the raw data yields a sequential data set summarizing APs association history.
-In the current simulation we create a similar data set with the exact same features to be syncronized with the previous HMM modeling.
-The definition of the main features along with a brief explanation on the feature selection process is presented in the following paragraphs:
+A preliminary analysis on the raw data yields a sequential dataset summarizing APs association history.
+In the current simulation we create a similar dataset with the exact same features to be synchronized with the previous HMM modeling.
+The definition of the main features along with a brief explanation on the feature selection process is presented in the following paragraphs.